-Before wholesaling houses, successful case studies can significantly help you turn a minimal investment of capital into big profits.
+Before wholesaling houses, reviewing a few successful case studies can help.”
 Such case studies offer the foundational knowledge you will need to make wise decisions when wholesaling.

 My First Wholesaling Case Study

 I have closed on many real estate deals in the past.
 None, however, came close to the cash flow and increased profits I saw with real estate wholesaling.
 The advantages of not having to finance and bear renovation costs made the business much more seamless, as well.

 Wholesaling houses offers the luxury of making deals without investing any money, while still making a profit.
 Let me explain.

 Being successful in wholesaling houses is all about creating and maintaining relationships.
 It is also about having great communication and marketing skills.
 A friend of mine, an inheritance lawyer, kickstarted my path to wholesaling when he reached out to me about an available contract.

 My friend knew that I was in real estate.
 He thought that I had enough cash and was looking for good deals.
 His client, a teacher, was looking to sell an inherited family property in Chicago, following the death of her father.
 She was a foster parent and needed quick cash to take care of her child.

 Although my friend was looking to help me out, I could not afford to buy the rental home.
 I knew four other all-cash buyers in the area who were looking for properties.
 I also knew that they would pay more than what the owner wanted.
 So, before signing any contract, I looked into the financial possibilities associated with the deal.
 This is when I came across wholesaling.
 I asked some industry friends for their step-by-step insight into wholesaling.
 Then I began reaching out to these investors.